JeffDeCola/jeffCoin/README.md

 ### 1.2 TRANSACTIONS

-Transaction are at the heart of jeffCoin, allowing the transfer of value (jeffCoins) from one address to another.
+Transaction are at the heart of jeffCoin, allowing the transfer of value (jeffCoins) from one jeffCoin Address to another.
 A transaction request comes from the wallet which holds the private key.
 All transaction requests are broadcast to the entire Network before it is validated.
 Each Node does its own Proof of Work (PoW).